 To protect our learners, we have a Prevent action plan and are part of the Stopping Domestic Abuse Together (SDAT) initiative.
 The PSHE RSE programme makes significant contributions to student's spiritual, moral, social and cultural development, their behaviour and safety and the School's statutory responsibility to promote students' well-being.
 Pupils are taught about identity, relationships, balanced lifestyles, managing risk, diversity and equality, rights, responsibilities and consent, change, resilience and preparation for adult life.
-The School works closely with local agencies to offer a wide range of support for pupils and pupils are referred to services for support for example emotional wellbeing/mental health services, school nurse, substance misuse services.
-Pupils may also be referred for support through our internal additional support panel which meets fortnightly, where pupils can access a graduated response to emotional wellbeing/mental health services.
-Services are invited in to school to present or work with groups as part of the PSHE curriculum for example radicalisation and knife awareness.

 The school recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018).
-As a relevant agency, the school understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire.
-The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
+As a relevant agency, the school/college understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire.